zieren/eltern-emailer/README.md

    npm install args-and-flags content-disposition md5 nodemailer puppeteer winston
    ```
    This downloads 400+MB.
 You can continue with the next step in the meanwhile.
-1. Edit the file `config.json` to specify your login credentials, SMTP server etc. All uppercase
-   parts need to be replaced.
-If you don't want to store credentials in a file you can pass them
-   via commandline flags (see [Flags](#flags)).
+1. Edit the file `config.json` to specify your login credentials, SMTP server etc. All uppercase parts need to be replaced.
+If you don't want to store credentials in a file you can pass them via commandline flags (see [Flags](#flags)).
+See section [Configuration](#configuration) below for a detailed description of all options.

    **WARNING**
    Keep in mind that the emails sent may contain sensitive personal information.
-Be sure to specify the **correct recipient address** in the `smtp.to` config parameter.
+Be sure to specify the **correct `emailTo` and `emailFrom` addresses** in the config file.
-1. Run the application once in test mode to verify the credentials for the portal and the email server, and to be sure the recipient address is correct:
+1. Run the application once in test mode to verify the credentials for the portal and the email server, and to be sure the `emailTo` and `emailFrom` addresses are correct:
    ```
    node main.js --test --once
    ```
-   This will generate a single test email that only says how many emails would have been sent in normal mode, but contains no personal information.
-Verify that this email arrives at the correct recipient.
+   This will send two test emails, one to the regular recipient (`emailTo`) and one to the sender's return address (`emailFrom`).
+The latter is where an undeliverable email would bounce to.
+The test emails only say how many emails would have been sent in normal mode, but contain no personal information.
+Verify that both emails arrives at the correct addresses.

+## Configuration

+The following sections describe the homonymous parts in the `config.json` file.

+### `elternportal`

+These parameters are used to log into the Eltern-Portal.

+`url`
+: The URL of your school's Eltern-Portal, e.g. `https://theogymuc.eltern-portal`

+`user`
+: The email address you use when logging in

+`pass`
+: The password you use when logging in

+### `smtp`

+These parameters configure the SMTP transport in the Nodemailer module.
+The full set of options described in the [Nodemailer documentation](https://nodemailer.com/smtp/) is available.
+The default values for `port` (465) and `secure` (true) work well for many servers, but yours may require different settings.

+### `options`

+These control the behavior of Eltern-Emailer.

+`emailTo`
+: The recipient of all emails sent by the application.
+Specify only the address, not the real name.
+This will typically be a parent's email address, or an address that forwards to both parents.

+`emailFrom`
+: The sender used for all emails sent by the application.
+Specify only the address, not the name.
+This is where bounced emails are delivered to, e.g. when the recipient's mailbox is full.
+It can be the same as `emailTo`, or the address of the person maintaining the Eltern-Emailer installation.
+Keep in mind that bounced emails contain the full content, i.e. sensitive personal information.

+`checkIntervalMinutes`
+: How frequently the Eltern-Portal website is checked for new content.
+This is the maximum latency emails sent by Eltern-Emailer have relative to the content becoming visible online.
+Please keep this value at the default of 30 minutes (or higher) to limit traffic to the site.

+`smtpWaitSeconds`
+: Time to wait between sending emails.
+SMTP servers typically reject messages when they are enqueued too quickly.

+`once`
+: Run only once and terminate.
+By default the application keeps running, rechecking every `checkIntervalMinutes`.

+`mute`
+: Don't actually send emails.
+Useful to avoid email flood on first run.

+`test`
+: Only send test emails, as described in [Installation](#installation) above.

+`logLevel`
+: The level of detail in the log file and console.
+These are [npm logging levels](https://github.com/winstonjs/winston#logging-levels).

 ## Running the Application